Doula: Benefits and limitations

-Continuous support during labor provided by doulas has been associated with improved outcomes for both birthing women and babies, including shorter delivery, fewer cesarean sections and complications, the use of fewer medications and fetal extraction tools, less time in neonatal intensive care units, positive psychological benefits, more satisfying birth experiences, and increased breastfeeding.
+Continuous support during labor provided by doulas has been associated with improved outcomes for both birthing individuals and babies, including shorter delivery, fewer cesarean sections and complications, the use of fewer medications and fetal extraction tools, less time in neonatal intensive care units, positive psychological benefits, more satisfying birth experiences, and increased breastfeeding.
 Cross-country research on the effects of doulas on childbirth and postnatal care is complicated by the variety of settings, cultures, and medical systems of individual countries and the characteristics of patients.
 These benefits appear to be contingent on the doula providing continuous rather than intermittent assistance and knowing the specific social and cultural setting within which their services are provided.
 Doula care can help reduce health disparities of those with the greatest need including those with less education, lower incomes, less preparation for childbirth and those lacking social support.
-Research also supports the effectiveness of female friends or relatives, after minimal training, as a low-cost alternative to professional doulas.
+Research which studied the effectiveness of female friends or relatives provided with minimal training supported this method's viability as a low-cost alternative to professional doulas.

-In March 2014, the American College of Obstetricians and Gynecologists (ACOG) put out a Consensus Statement titled "Safe Prevention of Primary Cesarean Delivery" in which it wrote: "Increasing [a woman's] access to non-medical interventions during labor, such as continuous labor support, also has been shown to reduce cesarean birth rates."
+In March 2014, the American College of Obstetricians and Gynecologists (ACOG) put out a Consensus Statement titled "Safe Prevention of Primary Cesarean Delivery" in which it wrote: "Increasing [someone's] access to non-medical interventions during labor, such as continuous labor support, also has been shown to reduce cesarean birth rates."
 As more research has become available on the positive benefits of trained labor support provided by someone not employed by the hospital, in 2017 ACOG officially announced the need for all birthing individuals to have access to continuous labor support outside hospital staff, and wrote: "Evidence suggests that, in addition to regular nursing care, continuous one-to-one emotional support provided by support personnel, such as a doula, is associated with improved outcomes."
-The official committee opinion put out by ACOG also offers other recommendations that allow birthing women more choice and access to more supportive care.
+The official committee opinion put out by ACOG also offers other recommendations that allow those giving birth more choice and access to more supportive care.
 Doulas could be utilized to help achieve many of these recommendations as they move towards better collaboration.